 What is the Time Commitment for the Role

-Funded Youth Work - the Youth Council and the popular youth groups at Baildon Link are both funded by the Town Council.
+Funded Youth Work - The popular youth groups at Baildon Link are funded by the Town Council.

 Supported various local organisations with financial and practical help to tackle issues of local concern: Litter-free Baildon, Neighbourhood Watch, Walkers are Welcome, Friends of Baildon Station.

-If these are the types of project you would enjoy being part of then give us a call for an informal chat on 01274 593169.
+If these are the types of project you would enjoy being part of then call the Clerk for an informal chat on 01274 593169.

 Guidance for candidates issued by Bradford Council including how to stand for election